codenamev/podcast-buddy/README.md

 1. Your full transcript is stored in `tmp/transcript.log`
 2. A summarization of the discussion and topics are stored in `tmp/discussion.log`
 3. The raw whisper logs are stored in `tmp/whisper.log`

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/codenamev/podcast-buddy.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/codenamev/podcast-buddy/blob/main/CODE_OF_CONDUCT.md).

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the PodcastBuddy project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/codenamev/podcast-buddy/blob/main/CODE_OF_CONDUCT.md).